He’s been nicknamed, the BullyPit and he’s a loyal, lovable, sometimes slow-to-grow-up dog that is athletic and as strong as a … well … a bull.

 By now, you should realize that your BP will need training and socializing from day one.
 The day you bring him home, even at eight weeks old, he is ready to start learning.
 Register in a puppy class as soon as he’s had his last shots but start teaching him to sit and lay down at home before then.

 Begin taking him places as soon as his shots have given him immunity.
 Take him to the pet store, to the outdoor cafe, and on errands when you can.
-He needs to be introduced to other friendly dogs, to other people, and to children.
-If you socialize early and for the rest of his life, your dog will be more reliable in public, not getting overly excited.
+He needs to be introduced to other friendly dogs, other people, and children.
+If you socialize early and for the rest of your life, your dog will be more reliable in public, not getting overly excited.

 At home, he’ll be wary of strangers but learn that when you invite guests into your home that they are to be tolerated, though he may or may not be overly friendly until he’s had a chance to get to know them.
 A well-socialized dog will be more friendly than one that has not been.